sreachtools/SReachTools/README.md

        download MPT3 and its dependencies.
 1. CVX v2.1 ([http://cvxr.com/cvx/](http://cvxr.com/cvx/)) --- for
        parsing convex and mixed-integer programs
-    1. Install the CVX (Standard bundle, including Gurobi and/or MOSEK)
+    1. Install the CVX
+        - Use the standard bundle, including Gurobi and/or MOSEK even if you do not plan to use Gurobi or MOSEK
-    1. Installation instructions are given in [http://cvxr.com/cvx/download/](http://cvxr.com/cvx/download/).
+    1. Detailed installation instructions are given in [http://cvxr.com/cvx/download/](http://cvxr.com/cvx/download/).
+        - Extract the `cvx` folder and run `cvx_setup` in MATLAB's command prompt.
     1. No license is required, if you do not plan on using Gurobi (see next step).
 See [http://web.cvxr.com/cvx/doc/intro.html#licensing](http://web.cvxr.com/cvx/doc/intro.html#licensing) for more details.
 1. (**Optional**) Gurobi --- recommended backend solver for the convex programs formulated by SReachTools and required for all particle-based approaches